karinayanh/8_Weeks_SQL_Challenge/Case_Study_#1-Danny's_Diner/Solution.md

 GROUP BY sales.customer_id
 ORDER BY sales.customer_id ASC;
 ````
-Customer A bought a total of 2 items before they became a member amounting it to $25 dollars.
+Customer A bought a total of 2 items before they became a member amounting a total of $25 dollars.
-Customer B bought a total of 3 items before they became a member amounting it to $40 dollars.
+Customer B bought a total of 3 items before they became a member amounting a total of $40 dollars.

 | customer_id   | total_items  | total_sales    |
 |:-------------:|:------------:|:--------------:|